 At a glance

-Rising — being discussed more frequently.
-6 mentions in the last 30 days, 1 the 60 before.
+Stable — consistent level of discussion.
+5 mentions in the last 30 days, 10 the 60 before.

-NOTICE TO WATER USERS The applications below were filed with the Division of Water Rights.
+The applications below were filed with the Division of Water Rights.
 These are informal proceedings per Rule 655-6-2.
-Protests concerning an application must be legibly written or typed, contain the name and mailing address of t...
+Protests concerning an application must be legibly written or typed, contain the name and mailing address of the protesting party, S...

 A $1.89 million project is underway to prevent future flooding in the Carbonville area.